 What to serve with the turkey and potato curry?

 I like this curry served simply with some boiled rice and fresh coriander.
 Add some naan bread if you’re extra hungry!
+If you need a little extra then definitely make a side of this saag aloo.

 Want more?
 Try these other leftover turkey recipes!